Manisha-cod/Near-Real-Time-Sales-Project/README.md

-# Snowflake-realtime-sales-pipeline
+# Snowflake-Near-realtime-sales-pipeline
-Real-time sales data pipeline using Snowflake with batch (COPY INTO) and Snowpipe ingestion.
+Near-Real-time sales data pipeline using Snowflake with batch (COPY INTO) and Snowpipe ingestion.

 ## 📌 Project Overview
 This project demonstrates a near real-time sales data pipeline using Snowflake.